 Salinity is the measure of the mass of dissolved salts in a unit mass of seawater.
 Temperature and salinity vary spatially and temporally in the ocean.
 Atmospheric freshwater fluxes (namely evaporation and precipitation), advection, mixing, entrainment, sea ice melt/freeze, and river runoff all modify salinity (e.g., Qu et al. 2011; Ren et al. 2011).
 Sea surface salinity (SSS) and evaporation minus precipitation (E–P) have long been known to be highly correlated (Wüst 1936).
 SSS patterns are maintained through a balance among advection, mixing, and E–P fluxes (Durack 2015).
 Roughly 86% of global evaporation and 78% of global precipitation occurs over the ocean (Baumgartner and Reichel 1975; Schmitt 1995), making the ocean Earth’s largest rain gauge (Schmitt 2008).
 Evaporation-dominated regions, such as the subtropical North Atlantic, are generally saltier, whereas precipitation-dominated regions like the Intertropical Convergence Zone (ITCZ) are generally fresher.
 Furthermore, changes in the hydrological cycle can be estimated by salinity changes (e.g., Durack and Wijffels 2010; Durack et al. 2012; Skliris et al. 2014).

 Seawater density at a given pressure is a function of temperature and salinity.
-In cold water, salinity variations tend to dominate density (Pond and Pickard 1983).
+In cold water, salinity variations tend to dominate density changes (Pond and Pickard 1983).
 Therefore, changes in salinity at high latitudes can have large impacts on ocean stratification and even alter the global thermohaline circulation (e.g., Gordon 1986; Broecker 1991).
 For example, the Atlantic meridional overturning circulation (AMOC; Section 3h) is vulnerable to changes in salinity (e.g., Liu et al. 2017).
 Ocean stratification (i.e., the vertical density gradient) has been found to be increasing over the past 50 years (G. Li et al. 2020), which has likely reduced ocean ventilation.
 Thus, diagnosing changes in surface and subsurface salinity is critical for monitoring potential changes in the hydrological cycle and ocean dynamics.

-To investigate interannual changes of subsurface salinity, all available salinity profile data are quality controlled following Boyer et al. (2018) and then used to derive 1° monthly mean gridded salinity anomalies relative to a long-term monthly mean for years 1955–2012 (World Ocean Atlas 2013 version 2, WOA13v2, Zweng et al. 2013) at standard depths from the surface to 2000 m (Boyer et al. 2013).
+To investigate interannual changes of subsurface salinity, all available salinity profile data are quality controlled following Boyer et al. (2018) and then used to derive 1° monthly mean gridded salinity anomalies relative to a long-term monthly mean for years 1955–2017 (World Ocean Atlas 2018, WOA18, Zweng et al. 2018) at standard depths from the surface to 2000 m (Boyer et al. 2018).
 In recent years, the largest source of salinity profiles is the profiling floats of the Argo program (Riser et al. 2016).
 These data are a mix of real-time (preliminary) and delayed-mode (scientific quality controlled) observations.
 Hence, the estimates presented here may be subject to instrument biases such as Argo CTDs with “fast salty drift,” and could change after all data are subjected to scientific quality control.
 The SSS analysis relies on Argo data downloaded in January 2022, with annual anomaly maps relative to a seasonal climatology generated following Johnson and Lyman (2012) as well as monthly maps of bulk (as opposed to skin) SSS data from the Blended Analysis of Surface Salinity (BASS; Xie et al. 2014).
 BASS blends in situ SSS data with data from the Aquarius (Le Vine et al. 2014; mission ended in June 2015), Soil Moisture and Ocean Salinity (SMOS; Font et al. 2013), and the Soil Moisture Active Passive (SMAP; Fore et al. 2016) satellite missions.
 Despite the larger uncertainties of satellite data relative to Argo data, their higher spatial and temporal sampling allows higher spatial and temporal resolution maps than are possible using in situ data alone at present.
 All salinity values used in this section are dimensionless and reported on the Practical Salinity Scale-78 (PSS-78) (Fofonoff and Lewis 1979).

 2) Sea surface salinity—G. C. Johnson and J. M. Lyman